 the optimal use and integration of the existing mobility infrastructure through sharing, pooling and intermodal transport;

-the role of Information and Communication Technology as a factor enabling innovation: to reduce traffic congestion, to better fill the means of transport, to increase safety and reduce accidents on the roads.
+the role of Information and Communication Technology as a factor enabling innovation: to reduce traffic congestion, to better fill the means of transport, to improve product packaging, to increase safety and reduce accidents on the roads;

 In March 2005, SOS-LOGistica (Association for Sustainable Logistics) was established with the purpose of giving space and visibility to an issue of great international topicality.